ENG498-JCDD/Team1/src/04 Punished Unequally.md

 ```

 ## Part 3: Reason For Stop By Outcome and Race
 Through an analysis of each of these categories both by frequency and time, we have already started to identify some patterns.
 Now let's group all three variables and see what findings may emerge.
-Considering the sheer amount of Vehicle Regulatory and Speed Limit Violations, plus lowered *severity* compared to other reason represented in our dataset, let's focus on these two variables for now.
+Considering the sheer amount of *Vehicle Regulatory* and *Speed Limit Violations*, plus lowered *severity* compared to other reason represented in our dataset, let's focus on these two variables for now.

 ```js